Travify / redesigning an ERP

-I was hired as freelancer by a fast-growing tourism company in Spain to completely overhaul their internal booking management system.
+I was hired as freelancer by a fast-growing tourism company in Spain to completely overhaul their ERP.
 The support team uses this tool daily to manage reservations, tours and other data.

 process.